 |4 Bedroom Single Family Detached House||O-5|

-The Fiscal Year 2015 National Defense Authorization Act reduced BAH rates in two ways:
+The latest change was The Fiscal Year 2015 National Defense Authorization Act which reduced BAH rates in two ways:

 - Renter’s Insurance – Contributed an average of one percent to rates, was eliminated